jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 At a higher level, Bulk RDAP comprises JSON data by IP Network, Autonomous System Number, Domain, and Entity object classes ([@!RFC9083, section 5]), plus some JSON metadata.
 It can be easily extended to include data for any future RDAP object class.
-Furthermore, it is an HTTPS-based service that the RIR customers could use to securely download and consume this data.
+Furthermore, it is an HTTPS-based service that the RIR customers could use to securely get this data.

 ## Requirements Language